Porsche 996 GT2: Specs, History, and Buying Guide

 GT2 Clubsport

 Porsche offered a Clubsport version of the 996 GT2 that deleted even more comfort equipment.
 The Clubsport gets a bolt-in roll cage, fire extinguisher, six-point harnesses, and further stripped interior.
-It was built in very small numbers for customers who planned to use the car primarily on track.
+It was produced in very small numbers for customers who planned to use the car primarily on track.

 Clubsport cars are now among the most collectible 996 variants.
 They rarely come up for sale, and when they do, they command a significant premium over the standard GT2.